Last updated: June 2026

 What is implied probability in sports betting?

-Implied probability is the percentage chance of an outcome based on the betting odds offered by the sportsbook.
+Implied probability is the percentage chance of an outcome occurring based on the odds offered by a sportsbook.
+It converts betting odds into percentages that are easier to analyze and compare.

 Why do implied probabilities add up to more than 100 percent?

-Is implied probability only useful for math-heavy bettors?
+Is implied probability only useful for advanced bettors?

 Summary